Collaborating with the Center for Community Engagement

 Rather than relying upon specific labels like ‘community-based learning’ versus ‘internship’ or ‘fieldwork’ it’s important to consider the function of the student’s experience, and the partnership or role within the community.
 In this handbook, you will find the term ‘community-based learning’ used throughout.
 This can refer to a variety of off campus learning experiences and activities that students engage in that contribute to the public good.
 The recommendations and requirements in this handbook are meant to apply to this variety of off campus learning activities that contribute to the public good, i.e. community engagement.

 - Community Engagement: Is an umbrella term that encompasses the variety of ways the campus collaborates with the community to strengthen and improve the quality of life in communities, that is, contribute to the public good.

-- Service Learning: Service learning is a teaching method that promotes student learning through active participation in meaningful and planned experiences in the community that contribute to the public good and are directly related to course content.
+- Community-Based Learning: Community-based learning is a teaching method that promotes student learning through active participation in meaningful and planned experiences in the community that contribute to the public good and are directly related to course content.
 Through reflective activities, students enhance their understanding of course content and sense of social responsibility.

-Even though there is some overlap between ‘service learning courses’ and ‘internships,’ the essential differences between an internship and service learning are as follows: internships generally require more hours and/or expertise; students may seek out internships independent of courses for pre-professional experience or pay; students may or may not be asked in any formal way to connect experience with discipline learning or social responsibility.
+Even though there is some overlap between ‘community-based learning courses’ and ‘internships,’ the essential differences between an internship and community-based learning are as follows: internships generally require more hours and/or expertise; students may seek out internships independent of courses for pre-professional experience or pay; students may or may not be asked in any formal way to connect experience with discipline learning or social responsibility.